rochismandatta/Agents/Readme.md

 streamlit run app.py
 Open your web browser and navigate to http://localhost:8501.
 Enter your input in the text area and click the "Start Research" button.
 The AI agents will work together to generate a comprehensive report based on your input.

+## Notes:
+Implementation with DuckDuckGo search engine for agents.py and Bing Search engine API for rec_res.py

 ## AI Agents
 ### Researcher Agent
 Role: Senior research analyst